dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 # Summary

 When you're dealing with a program that exhibits high verification variability, or simply slow or unsuccessful verification, careful encapsulation and information hiding combined with hints to add information in the context of difficult constructs is frequently the best solution.
 Breaking one large definition with extensive contracts down into several, smaller definitions, each with simpler contracts, can be very valuable.
-Within each smaller definition, a few internal, locally-encapsulated hints to help the prover make progress in a more limited context can be very valuable.
+Within each smaller definition, a few internal, locally-encapsulated hints can help the prover make effective progress on goals it might be unable to prove in conjunction with other code.

 Some of the the key concrete techniques to limit the scope of each verification goal include:
 * Making functions and predicates `opaque` when possible.